mikechew/os/linux/iscsi.md

 # iscsiadm –m discovery –t st –p <ip address of sky>
 ```

-To remove the target name and portal value from the database:
+To remove the target name and portal value from the iSCSI discovery database:
 ```
-iscsiadm -m discoverydb -t st -o delete -p 172.24.1.102:3260
+iscsiadm -m discoverydb -t st -p 172.24.1.102:3260 -o delete
 ```

 Note:  -t st can be substituted as --type st, and -p can be substituted as --portal